Location of the button:

 Instructions to Report Phishing:

-- When you select “Phishing” you will see a screen confirming that you would like to report the email:
+- When you select “Phishing” you will see a screen confirming you wish to report the phishing email:

 - Select “Report” to report the email.